itsguysmiley/vpl-samples/README.md

+# Generate Random Test Case Data in VPL
 VPL (Virtual Programming Lab) is a plugin maintained by Juan Carlos Rodriguez (https://github.com/jcrodriguez-dis/moodle-mod_vpl) and these scripts are used to extend its functionality to provide random test case data.

 The primary idea of these scripts is to create a 'Parent' VPL activity that has 'master' characteristics allowing 'child' activities to have randomized test case data.
 Once the Parent & Child are created, teachers can simply 'Duplicate' the child to create more activities quickly.
 Follow the instructions below to create a VPL activity in the language of your choice that produces randomized output that students can read into their applications using STDIN.

 Many thanks to Juan Carlos for his help to create this process.

-##To create a 'Parent' VPL Activity in Moodle
+## To create a 'Parent' VPL Activity in Moodle
 1. Create a VPL Activity and Name it ‘VPL Parent’
 2. Click Settings -> Execution options and enable ‘Evaluation’, ‘Run’ and ‘Debug’.
 Save.
 3. Click Settings -> Execution Files